 - A serious warranty, just in case

-Once you find the perfect carpeting, invest in regular a carpet cleaning service such as Stanley Steemer to prevent long-term wear and tear on carpet fibers.
+Once you find the perfect carpeting, invest in regular a carpet cleaning service to prevent long-term wear and tear on carpet fibers.
 The longer you wait to clean for things like spots or traffic patterns, the more likely your carpet is beyond repair.

-Remember that all carpets are different — that’s why professional services like Stanley Steemer have expert technicians to make sure your carpet is cleaned to its specific needs.
+Remember that all carpets are different — that’s why professional services have expert technicians to make sure your carpet is cleaned to its specific needs.

 How to Keep Carpets Clean With Dogs

 You’ll never keep all the dirt and mud off of your dog, but you can follow a few tips to help keep your carpets clean when you live with dogs.